 COMPONENT 3: IMPROVEMENTS TO FISCAL COMMITMENT AND CONTINGENT LIABILITY (FCCL) RISK MANAGEMENT FRAMEWORK The objective of this component is to provide support and guidance to the National Treasury and other relevant agencies on the fiscal commitment and risk framework associated with infrastructure, with emphasis on contingent liabilities from PPPs.
-COMPONENT 4: SUPPORT FOR PROGRAM MANAGEMENT A Project Implementation Unit (PIU) was established within the National Treasury from inception of the Project to provide the fiduciary safeguards, monitoring and evaluation (M&E) expertise required for the implementation of the IFPPP project in accordance with Bank policies and requirements.
+COMPONENT 4: SUPPORT FOR PROGRAM MANAGEMENT A Project Implementation Unit (PIU) was established within the National Treasury from inception of the Project to provide the fiduciary safeguards, monitoring and evaluation (M&E) expertise required for the implementation of the IFPPP project in accordance with Bank policies and requirements. the IFPPP project in accordance with Bank policies andrequirements.
 Project duration 11 years